Appalachian Christmas Outreach

 ACO ASSOCIATIONAL SPOKESPERSONS

-- Several have agreed to be Appalachian Christmas Outreach representatives for their association in 2022.
+- Several have agreed to be Appalachian Christmas Outreach representatives for their association in 2023.
 They are available to give advice, support, and to possibly come speak to you and your church about how to be involved in this ministry effort.
 Please contact them directly if you would like their assistance.
 If your association is not listed, feel free to contact the representative closest to you.
-(Click here for a list of 2022 ACO Associational spokespersons
+(A list for 2023 is coming soon.
+Please check back!)

-Please plan to bring your backpacks to one of these locations on Saturday, November 5
+Please plan to bring your backpacks to one of our 30+ locations on Saturday, November 4

 between the hours of 9:00 am and noon